cryostatio/cryostat-legacy/README.md

 For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.

+Debug output can be enabled by setting the environment variable `CONTAINER_JFR_DEBUG` to any non-empty string.

 The client can operate in three different command execution modes.
 These are batch (scripted), interactive TTY, and interactive socket.
 To use batch mode, simply pass a single argument string to the client at runtime, ex.